zulip/zulip-mobile/docs/howto/windows.md

 * the Android emulator
 * perhaps the Java program (Gradle) that does the Android build

+Because Linux programs running on WSL can read and write files that live in the Windows filesystem, but not vice versa, this means you'll keep your development tree on the Windows side, at whatever path there you would normally put it.

 [so-guide]: https://stackoverflow.com/questions/42614347/running-react-native-in-wsl-with-the-emulator-running-directly-in-windows

 ### Accessing the filesystem